China's Hubei reports 349 new coronavirus cases, lowest since Jan. 25

-BEIJING (Reuters) - China’s central Hubei province had 349 new confirmed cases of coronavirus on Wednesday, the province’s health commission said on Thursday, down from 1,693 cases a day earlier and the lowest since Jan.
+BEIJING (Reuters) - China’s central Hubei province had 349 new confirmed cases of coronavirus on Wednesday, the province’s health commission said on Thursday, down from 1,693 a day earlier and the lowest since Jan.
 25.

 That brings the total number of confirmed cases in Hubei to 62,031.